Enet4/faiss-rs/README.md

 "faiss" = "0.2.0"
 ```

-If you have built Faiss with GPU support, you can include the "gpu" feature to enable it in the bindings:
+If you have built Faiss with GPU support, you can include the "gpu" feature in the bindings:

 ```toml
 [dependencies]